Sanjaya Belatthiputta

 Sañjaya Belatthiputra (Pali: Sañjaya Belaṭṭhiputta; Sanskrit: Sañjaya Vairatiputra; literally, "Sañjaya of the Belattha clan"), was an Indian ascetic philosopher who lived around the 7th-6th century BC in the region of Magadha.
 He was contemporaneous with Mahavira, Makkhali Gosala, Ajita Kesakambali and the Buddha, and was a proponent of the ajñana school of thought.

 Teacher

 Sanjaya is thought to be the first teacher of the future Buddha's future two great disciples, Maha-Moggallana and Sariputta.
-Both of them were followers of a person named Sanjaya Parabajjaka (Sanjaya the wanderer).
-Historically, Sanjaya Parabajjaka is considered to be same as Sanjaya Belatthiputta by many scholars.
+Both of them were followers of a person named Sanjaya Paribajjaka (Sanjaya the wanderer).
+Historically, Sanjaya Paribajjaka is considered to be same as Sanjaya Belatthiputta by many scholars.
 These two future arahants ultimately left Sanjaya's tutelage as it did not address their unresolved desire to end ultimate suffering.
-Sanjaya Parabajjaka also had a follower named Suppiya, and so was Tattvalabdha, a minister at the court of King Ajatashatru.
+Sanjaya Paribajjaka also had a follower named Suppiya, and so was Tattvalabdha, a minister at the court of King Ajatashatru.